 The bridge had been carrying traffic over the Puyallup River from Tacoma toward the suburb of Fife for nearly a century, and it needed to be replaced.
 In 2017 GeoEngineers began geotechnical services for the first phase of bridge replacement as a member of a design-build team led by Atkinson Construction and Jacobs Engineering.
 Together, the team successfully replaced the western-most portion of the bridge, extending from Portland Avenue to the Puyallup River.

-As the geotechnical subconsultant on the project, GeoEngineers also investigated soil conditions and gave recommendations for embankment construction, the drilled shaft deep foundation design and seismic slope stability.
-The geotechnical team, led by Dave Phelps, PE and Morgan McArthur, PE investigated the site and found that soft clays and liquefiable deposits meant large seismic downdrag loads.
-The engineers recommended using large (8-9-foot diameter) deep drilled shafts that would go beyond the soft clay and liquefiable alluvial deposits and bear on deeper glacially consolidated soils.
+As the geotechnical subconsultant on the project, GeoEngineers investigated soil conditions and gave recommendations for embankment construction, the drilled shaft deep foundation design and seismic slope stability.
+The geotechnical team, led by Dave Phelps, PE and Morgan McArthur, PE, investigated the site and found soft clays and liquefiable alluvial deposits.
+For drilled shaft foundations, this means very high seismic downdrag loads.
+To overcome the high seismic loads, GeoEngineers and the design-build team used large (8-9-foot diameter) deep drilled shafts that extended beyond the soft clay and liquefiable alluvial deposits and into deeper, very compact glacially consolidated soils.

-GeoEngineers’ analysis also found a potential issue with a new structural earth wall abutment at Portland Avenue.
-Calculations showed that the existing embankment intended to support the new abutment would not be able to handle seismic stress in the event of an earthquake.
-To manage this risk, King Chin, PE and GeoEngineers’ PBE-RA Group performed seismic slope deformation analysis to model the extent of lateral deformation and the resulting lateral loads on the shaft foundations.
-The design team decided to leave extra space between the wall and the first bridge pier and designed the structural earth wall to intentionally deform laterally under stress.
+To manage this risk, King Chin, PE and GeoEngineers’ Performance Based Design Group also performed seismic slope deformation analysis to model the extent of lateral deformation and the resulting lateral loads on the shaft foundations.
+Through collaboration with the design team, GeoEngineers was able to recommend an appropriate spacing between the SEW and the first bridge to allow the SEW structural earth wall to deform laterally under seismic stress.